SurGen: 1020 H&E-stained Whole Slide Images With Survival and Genetic Markers

 Patient confidentiality was prioritised throughout the curation of the SurGen dataset.
 In line with contemporary data ethics in computational pathology \citep{abels2019computational, holub2023privacy}, we implemented deidentification protocols to ensure privacy while maximising data utility.
 Recognising that medical images potentially carry the risk of re-identification when combined with external data sources, our anonymisation strategy involved the removal or redaction of potentially identifiable information, including dates of diagnosis, date of death, and treatment details.

-\subsection{Data use}
+\subsection{Data Use}

-Researchers can interact with the WSIs using tools such as OpenSlide \citep{goode2013openslide}, pylibCZIrw \citep{zeiss_pylibczirw}, and Bioformats \citep{moore2015omero}.
+Researchers can interact with the WSIs using tools such as OpenSlide \citep{goode2013openslide}, pylibCZIrw \citep{zeiss_pylibczirw}, and Bioformats \citep{linkert2010metadata}.
 The images are saved in a hierarchical pyramidal format, facilitating efficient viewing and processing at multiple resolutions.
-Software like QuPath \citep{bankhead2017qupath}, Fiji \citep{schindelin2012fiji}, ImageJ \citep{schneider2012nih}, and others can be used to visualise and analyse these images.
+Software such as QuPath \citep{bankhead2017qupath}, Fiji \citep{schindelin2012fiji}, ImageJ \citep{schneider2012nih}, and others can be used to visualise and analyse these images.

 To illustrate SurGen's practical utility, we provide a simple Python example for extracting a region of interest from a whole slide image.
-A Python script was implemented using \texttt{pylibCZIrw} (Figure \ref{fig:tile-extraction-example}).
+A Python script was implemented using \texttt{pylibCZIrw} (See Figure~\ref{fig:tile-extraction-example}).
 The script illustrates the process of identifying the centre of the WSI and extracting a 2048 × 2048 pixel region of interest (ROI) at full resolution.
 The extracted tile (Figure \ref{fig:tile-export-image}) provides a high-resolution view from the WSI, showcasing the potential for downstream analyses or tasks, such as patch-level feature extraction or visualisation.

-{Python code demonstrating how to extract a tile from the centre of a WSI using in \texttt{Python 3.8.13} and \texttt{pylibCZIrw v4.1.3}.
-This example illustrates how to interact with high-resolution pathology images in CZI format.
-This method can be easily expanded to tessellate over an entire whole slide image for the purpose of patch-level feature extraction.}

-\subsection{Data re-use potential}
+\subsection{Data re-use Potential}